gvendur88/reference-tictactoe/self-assessment.md

 1. Game URL (AWS) = 35.163.249.251:8080

 ## Scripts

 Outline what script files you created and the purpose of each file.
 Each file should be commented.

-This could be
+All these scripts are located in the root directory of the project.

 - einhverDjofulsKeyrsluskra